zjuatri/Front_end_learning/flutter/note.md

 var result = fibonacci(20);
 ```
-#### optional parameters
+#### optional parameters/named parameters
 Named parameters are optional unless they're explicitly marked as `required`.
+When defining a function, use {param1, param2, …} to specify named parameters.
 If you don't provide a default value or mark a named parameter as required, their types must be nullable as their default value will be null:
 ```dart
 void enableFlags({bool? bold, bool? hidden}) {...}